 The Government has a direct influence over the general operations of the Council.
 It is responsible for providing the statutory framework within which the Council operates, and provides a significant element of funding for Council operations in the form of agency and various deficiency arrangements.
 Details of such transactions with Government Departments are shown in the separate note on agency income and expenditure (note 13).
+A Localisation process is under way which has seen the Council take on the operation of the Chester Street and Drumgold Street car parks and the phasing out of government grants in respect of street cleaning, gully emptying and verges maintenance.

 Members of the Council have direct control over the Council's financial and operating policies.
 As contracts are let in compliance with the Council's Standing Orders, the risk of abuse of that position is minimal.
 Furthermore, where contracts or business with organisations that are closely linked with individual Members are being considered at Committee level, proper consideration of declarations of interest is made, and relevant Members would not take any part in the discussion or decision relating to such matters.
 Where a Member has business dealings with the Council they are undertaken within the normal course of business on an arm's-length basis.

 The organisations shown below are those that Members have a controlling interest in where expenditure was £1,000 or more.
-Councillor S R Pitts has a controlling interest in Buchanan & Pitts Ltd. Councillor E A Joyce has a controlling interest in Water Works Ltd.
+Councillor S R Pitts has a controlling interest in Buchanan & Pitts Ltd. Mr E A Joyce was a Councillor until January 2016.
+He had a controlling interest in Water Works Ltd.

 Year Buchanan & Pitts Ltd Water Works Ltd

 £'000 £'000

-2014/15 34 402

-2013/14 56 463
+2016/17 62 39

+2015/16 17 51

-The Council is the administering authority for the Isle of Man Local Government Superannuation Scheme, and the Borough Treasurer is also the Responsible Financial Officer for the Scheme.
+Douglas Borough Council is the administering authority for the Isle of Man Local Government Superannuation Scheme.
+The Council's Director of Finance is the Responsible Financial Officer for both the Council and the Scheme.
 The Council incurred administration expenses during the year which related to a combination of direct and indirect costs.
 Further expenditure was incurred in respect of the Scheme's fund manager and actuary, investment consultants, the contracted administrator, and other professional fees.
-This was charged to the Scheme.
+These costs were charged to the Scheme.

 Year Scheme administration expenses Scheme professional fees Balance owing (to)/from Pension Scheme at 31 March

-£'000 £'000 £'000

-2014/15 54 416 109

-2013/14 43 484 207
+£"000 £"000 £"000

+2016/17 70 336 (27)

+2015/16 64 303 67

-The Council has representation on the Board of the Douglas Development Partnership (DDP), and the Council contributes towards the operational and administrative costs of the Partnership, including salaries, office rental, lease car and general grant.
+The Council had representation on the Board of the Douglas Development Partnership (DDP), and the Council contributed towards the operational and administrative costs of the Partnership, including salaries, office rental, lease car and general grant.
+DDP is currently in liquidation.

 Year Contribution to DDP operational & administrative costs Balance owing (to)/from DDP at 31 March

-£'000 £'000

-2014/15 194 0
+£"000 £"000

-2013/14 178 0
+2016/17 0 (18)

+2015/16 140 (18)